- Mental Health

 For a first-hand experience of the Firewalk, please watch the video below.
 And I leave you with one of Tony Robbin's favorite saying, "Live With Passion."

-Update: Even though 21 people recently got burned at a Tony Robbins seminar in California, I still stand by this hub and loved every minute of the fire walk.
+Update: Even though 21 people recently got burned at a Tony Robbins seminar in California, I still stand by this article and loved every minute of the fire walk.
 Apparently, they did it wrong...see news reports for further information on how to do it correctly!

 Tony Robbins Firewalk Experience